stolbovd/decoratedClass/README.md

 "adress":{"id":1,"decoratedClass":"ru.inkontext.domain.Adress","city":"Surgut"}}
 `

-# Decide by Oliver Gierke
+# Decide by Oliver Gierke @olivergierke
 Looks like this is caused by proxies created through Spring's ProxyFactory now also implementing a new DecoratingProxy, which exposes getDecoratedClass() and our TargetAware interface that's in place to mask the artificial proxy properties doesn't mask that newly introduced attribute.
 I can adapt our TargetAware accordingly.
 A temporary workaround would be to redeclare the getDecoratedClass() method on your projection interface and annotate it with @JsonIgnore.

+- [x] Everything works fine with `spring-data-commons 1.13.0.BUILD-SNAPSHOT`.

 Tests below imaging matter of question.